 If you cause an accident in a tort state, you must pay for any damage you’ve caused.
 Tort states require drivers to carry liability auto insurance to cover any injuries and damages they cause to someone after an accident.

 The details and regulations in the insurance space for a tort system vary from state to state.
-Find out about your state’s tort or no-fault system by contacting your state’s insurance regulatory body for consumer information.
+For consumer information, contact your state’s insurance regulatory body to find out about your state’s tort or no-fault system.

 Key Highlights